mellowghostyx/pygames/README.md

 ## Usage

-Use [pipx](https://pipx.pypa.io/stable/) to clone the repository like so:
+Use [pipx](https://pipx.pypa.io/stable/) to install the repository like so:

 ```
 pipx install git+https://github.com/mellowghostyx/pygames.git